cjhoward/emergent/README.md

 # Emergent

-Emergent is a C++ framework for real-time 3D applications.
+Emergent is a cross-platform compatible C++ framework for real-time 3D applications.
+It facilitates rapid development of framerate-independent applications with hardware-accelerated graphics.

 ## Download